lechium/yourTubeiOS/README.md

 This cannot and will not EVER work on a stock (non jailbroken) iOS device via sideloading, the downloading and AirPlay code is offloaded into the mobile substrate tweak to prevent any background timeouts and to keep things working without the application running.
 In conjunction with that, it is literally 100% impossible to import music into the music library without a jailbreak from a 3rd party app or tweak.

+Last but not least, if you do repurpose any of this code for yourself, please attribute it.
+Also, pretty much everything in KBYourTube classes is against YouTube TOS, use wisely :)